-The Paula A. Lewis Branch Library will be the first new library facility to open in St. Lucie County in nearly 20 years.
-The former Port St. Lucie police substation, located at 2950 SW Rosser Blvd., will be transformed into a 21,000 square-foot full-service branch library to serve the southwestern portion of the county.
-Although Hurricane Irma caused some delays in the schedule, we're cautiously optimistic the new branch will be open for business by November 1.
+The Lewis Branch Library is the first new library facility to open in St. Lucie County in nearly 20 years.
+The former Port St. Lucie police substation has been transformed into a 21,000 square-foot full-service branch library to serve the southwestern portion of the county.

-The new library will be named after recently retired County Commissioner Paula A. Lewis, who has been a strong library supporter during her 20 years on the St. Lucie Board of County Commissioners, advocating for improvements to library buildings, staffing and programming.
-Ms. Lewis also served for nine years on the Library Advisory Board.
+The new library has been named after recently retired County Commissioner Paula A. Lewis, who has been a strong library supporter during her 20 years on the St. Lucie Board of County Commissioners, advocating for improvements to library buildings, staffing and programming.
+Ms. Lewis also served for nine years on the Friends of the St. Lucie County Library Executive Board.

-While the new library will have books, DVDs and other standard collection items, it will also offer 3D printing, a Creation Station with access to the full Adobe Creative Cloud suite, and a teen gaming room with advanced computers and wide-screen, curved monitors.
+While the new library has books, DVDs and other standard collection items, it also offers 3D printing, a Creation Station with access to the full Adobe Creative Cloud suite, and a teen gaming room with advanced computers and wide-screen, curved monitors.
 A large meeting room with a full-featured audio-visual system will be available for rental, along with a conference room with large-screen display and collaborative systems furniture.